Lorentzian area measures and the Christoffel problem: Introduction

-\paragraph{Acknowledgement} The authors want to thank Francesco Bonsante, Thierry Daud\'e, Gerasim Kokarev, Yves Martinez-Maure and Jean-Marc Schlenker.
-The first author enjoyed usefull conversations with Yves Martinez-Maure about hedgehogs.
-Francesco Bonsante pointed out to the first author the relation between the first area measure and mesured geodesic laminations.
+The authors want to thank Francesco Bonsante, Thierry Daud\'e, Gerasim Kokarev, Yves Martinez-Maure and Jean-Marc Schlenker.
+The first author enjoyed useful conversations with Yves Martinez-Maure about hedgehogs.
+Francesco Bonsante pointed out to the first author the relation between the first area measure and measured geodesic laminations.

+Several remarks and suggestions from the anonymous referee contributed to improve both the content and the presentation of this paper.
+The authors are grateful to him for such a careful reading.

-The first author was partially supported by the ANR GR-Analysis-Geometry.
-The second author was partially supported by INdAM-COFUND fellowship.
+The first author was partially supported by the \textit{ANR GR-Analysis-Geometry}.
+The second author was partially supported by \textit{INdAM COFUND-2012 Outgoing Fellowships in Mathematics and/or Applications Cofunded by Marie Curie Actions.}